Frank Borzage | Biography

 for the more important relationship in his life.

-The commander's second in command, "Dusty" Rhoades,
+The commander's second in command, "Dusty" Rhodes,

 is totally devoted to his leader.
 We see Dusty dating at one point,